sh-veum/Bachelor/frontend/README.md

-# frontend
+# Frontend

-This template should help get you started developing with Vue 3 in Vite.
+This is the frontend of the project.
+It is a Vue 3 project created with Vite.

 ## Recommended IDE Setup